mojaloop/mojaloop-specification/documents/API Definition v1.0.md

 ### 3.3 API Versioning

-The strategy of the development of the API is to maintain backwards compatibility between the API and its resources and services to the maximum extent possible; however, changes to the API should be expected by implementing parties.
+The API development strategy is to maintain backwards compatibility between the API and its resources and services to the maximum extent possible; however, changes to the API should be expected by implementing parties.
 Versioning of the API is specific to the API resource (for example, **/participants**, **/quotes**, **/transfers**).

 There are two types of API resource versions: _Minor_ versions, which are backwards-compatible, and _major_ versions, which are backwards-incompatible.